 A practical point to bear in mind is that the receivers in Broadcast Assistants may have better sensitivity than the receivers in earbuds, as they are likely to have larger antennas.
 This means that they will probably detect Broadcast Sources which would be out of range of their Broadcast Sinks.
-Implementations may want to determine the RSSI of signals from Broadcast Sources and use that information to arrange the order of presentation of Broadcast Sources to the user.
+Implementations may want to determine the RSSI of signals from Broadcast Sources and use that information to arrange the order of presentation of Broadcast Sources they have found to the user.
+However, a colocated Broadcast Assistant may never scan, but confine itself to only providing information about its colocated Broadcast Source.